seL4/docs/Hardware/Kzm.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 SPDX-FileCopyrightText: 2020 seL4 Project a Series of LF Projects, LLC.
 ---
-# KZM
+# KZM (Deprecated seL4 platform)

-seL4 supports the the
-KZM-ARM11-01, which can
-also be simulated in qemu.
+**seL4 previously supported the KZM-ARM11-01 unitl version 12.1.0, which can also be simulated in qemu.**
+**Support for this platform has since been removed**

 The KZM is deprecated, ARMv11 Hardware which was used for the original seL4 verification.
 The latest verification platform is the [SabreLite](/Hardware/sabreLite).

-## Simulation

-{% include sel4test.md %}